-I provide friendly tutoring help in Chemistry, and also Biology, Algebra, and Pre-Calculus.
-I meet with students at their home, at a Library, or on-line for tutoring sessions.
+I provide tutoring in math and science – Chemistry, Biology, Algebra, and Pre-Calculus.
+I meet with students at their home, at a Library, on-line or someplace convenient to them for tutoring sessions.

 A bit about me and my teaching philosophy –